graviraja/100-Days-of-NLP/applications/classification/README.md

 ### NLI with BERT.ipynb

 NLI with Bert base model was explored.
 BERT takes the Premise and Hypothesis as input separated by `[SEP]` token and the classification was done using the final representation of `[CLS]` token.

+### NLI with Distillation.ipynb

+**`Distillation`**: A technique you can use to compress a large model, called the `teacher`, into a smaller model, called the `student`.
+Following student, teacher models are used in order to perform distillation on NLI.

+- Student Model: Logistic Regression
+- Teacher Model: Bi-directional LSTM with Attention